all-in-one-of/vfx-unittest/README.rst

 ==============================================================
-Template Modules for Unittesting Modules for VFX Software
+Template Modules for Unittesting for VFX
 ==============================================================

-**Houdini
-**Maya
+Python version is 2.7 currently.
+Templates modules demonstrate unit testing basics for in GUI testing python modules.

+**Houdini**

+**Maya**